 Key Stage 3

-Your child will be assessed every half term.
-This will be a 1 hour and 30 to 1 hour and 45 minute assessment.
-This will be taken from past GCSE papers to prepare your child for the GCSE specification.
-There will also be an end of year assessment that will be completed in the hall.
+Your child will be assessed at the end of each term.
+This will be a 1 hour assessment in class.
+The end of year assessment that will be completed in the hall.

 Key Stage 4

-In Years 9 and 10, students will be assess every half term with either a topic test or a GCSE exam paper.
-The teacher of your child will be able to tell you this when the assessment is happening.
+In Years 10 and 11, students will be assess every half term with either a topic test or a GCSE exam paper to help support them in preparation for their GCSE exams.
 In Year 11, students will be tested more frequently to react to the topics that students are not as confident with.
 Therefore they will be tested more than once a half term.
 These results will be recorded on the front of pupils exercise books.

 Key Stage 3